-Zombies are one of those iconic monsters that everyone knows the rules for.
+Zombies are one of those iconic monsters everyone knows the rules for.
 With a vampire you stake them through the heart (although let's be frank, wouldn't that kill most things?).
 With a werewolf it's silver bullets through the heart (again...wouldn't that work for anything?).
-And then for a zombie it's all about removing the head or destroying the brain (seriously, why are these even the rules?)
+And then for a zombie it's all about removing the head or destroying the brain (seriously, why are these even rules?)

 Zombies - reanimated human corpses who shamble along seeking victims - come from Haitain folklore.
 In the original stories, zombies are usually brought back to life by witch-doctors and they perform their master's bidding.